Ruth Halperin-Kaddari: Career

 Halperin-Kaddari is a daughter of Menachem Zvi Kaddari, a noted linguist and expert on ancient Semitic languages who was rector of the Bar-Ilan University.

 She studied law at the Bar-Ilan University, where she earned her LL.B. in 1989.
 She subsequently earned an LL.M. in 1990 and a Doctor of Juridical Science in 1993, both at Yale Law School in the United States.
-She is Professor of Law at the Bar-Ilan University; in 2001 she founded the Ruth and Emanuel Rackman Center for the Advancement of the Status of Women, a social-legal centre that works to advance gender justice, and she has served as the centre's Academic Director since its establishment.
+She is professor of law at the Bar-Ilan University; in 2001 she founded the Ruth and Emanuel Rackman Center for the Advancement of the Status of Women, a social-legal centre that works to advance gender justice, and she has served as the centre's academic director since its establishment.

 United Nations roles

 She was elected by the state parties to a four-year term on the United Nations Committee on the Elimination of Discrimination against Women in 2006 and was vice chairperson of the committee from 2009 to 2010.
 At the time of her election she was the committee's youngest member.
 She was reelected to her second term on the committee in 2010 and to her third term in 2014.
 She was again elected vice chairperson of the committee in 2017.
-On the committee she served for over a decade alongside the former French Minister of Gender Equality Nicole Ameline and the UN Special Representative on Sexual Violence in Conflict and UN Under-Secretary-General Pramila Patten.
+On the committee she served for over a decade alongside the former French minister of gender equality Nicole Ameline and the UN Special Representative on Sexual Violence in Conflict and UN under-secretary-general Pramila Patten.

 During her term on CEDAW she led the successful adoption (in 2013) of a new General Recommendation on Economic Consequences of Family Relations and their Dissolution; and has conducted (in 2018) the Inquiry into North-Ireland's restrictive abortion regime, co-authored the UN report which concluded that the lack of provision for abortion in Northern Ireland is a form of violence against women., all of which led in October 2019 to decriminalization of abortions in Northern-Ireland, an unprecedented move in international human rights law.

 The Ruth and Emanuel Rackman Center for the Advancement of the Status of Women

-In 2001 she founded the Ruth and Emanuel Rackman Center for the Advancement of the Status of Women, a social-legal centre that works to advance gender justice, and she has served as the centre's director since its establishment.
-Established at Bar-Ilan University’s Faculty of Law with the goal of improving women’s status and bringing an end to gender discrimination and inequality in Israeli society, The Rackman Center is now proud to be the forefront organization of legal and social change for women in family law in Israel, working to fulfill the vision of advancing women’s rights, and bettering women’s standing within family law in general and Jewish family law in particular.
+In 2001 she founded the Ruth and Emanuel Rackman Center for the Advancement of the Status of Women, a social-legal centre that works to advance gender justice, and she has been the centre's director since then.
+Established at Bar-Ilan University’s Faculty of Law with the goal of improving women’s status and ending gender discrimination and inequality in Israeli society, and bettering women’s standing within family law, particularly Jewish family law.

+The Dinah Project

+Halperin-Kaddari founded The Dinah Project with military prosecutor Sharon Zagagi-Pinhas and Israeli lawyer and judge Nava Ben-Or to pursue justice for victims of sexual violence in the October 7 attacks.